 By Daphne Chiew Le Min, School of Medicine, Imperial College London

-Seeing as both myopia and cataract are increasingly common in our ageing Singaporean population, it is important to understand how either condition interacts with the other.
-Dr Joy Chan, Medical Director and Senior Consultant Ophthalmologist, International Eye Cataract Retina Centre, gave a lecture on the “Complications of Myopia: Cataract” at the Singapore Primary Eye Care Symposium (SPECS) 2019 held from 23-24 July 2019 at One Farrer Hotel.
+There are many factors to consider when choosing an intraocular lens for cataract surgeryhttps://eyecataractretina.com/eye-conditions/instructions-for-cataract-surgery/.
+Dr Joy Chan, Medical Director and Senior Consultant Ophthalmologist at International Eye Cataract Retina Centre, gave a lecture on the “Choice of Intraocular Lenses for Cataract Surgery” at the Singapore Primary Eye Care Symposium (SPECS) 2019 held from 23-24 July 2019 at One Farrer Hotel.